KESDuck/sim/readme.md

 - Pause and resume
 - Able to start from any cell

+**Reflections**
+- HMI system can get buggy easily - need testing
+- TCP/IP transmission takes time - feed all data to robot or dual process
+- Robot moving fast can be shacky

 ## 1000 screws (TODO)
-Multiple vision sections for large-area processing Conveyor tracking
-Insert the 1 whole plate
+Insert the 1 whole plate with high accuracy
-Very little error
+Multiple insertion region for large-area processing
+Send all cell location to robot and robot send insertion status back to app Force sensor on grabber to skip insertion for bad cells
-Automatic calibration
+Automatic (one click) homography calibration
+Hardware to force web plate onto the 3x3 rack
+40% robot speed
+Conveyor system

 ## 10000 screws (TODO)
 End-to-end automation
 Adaptive error handling

-# Reflections
-### 1 screw
-- Gantry too complex to maintain

-### 10 screws
-- Parallex error is bad, need to capture image in sections
-- Careful homography calibration is critical
-- Not all setup requires camera calibration

-### 100 screws
-- HMI system can get buggy easily
--
+Non-stop movement when grabbing screw from feeder

-# App manual unit tests:
+# App manual tests:
 ### window
 - Resize the window so nothing weird happen